How much does it cost?

 How can I get a free, up-to-date copy of the Laws of Association Football?

 By clicking on this link, which will take you on to the F.I.F.A. site and allow you to download the current version of the Laws.
-It is a PDF file and you will need (free) appropriate reader software (e.g. Adobe Acrobat Reader or Foxit Reader, etc.) to read it and print it.
+It is a PDF file and you will need (free) appropriate reader software (e.g. Adobe Acrobat Reader or Foxit Reader or Solid Documents, etc.) to read it and print it.
 Be warned - it is in colour and is quite large!
 You may prefer to save it and only print off certain pages.